Skip to main content

 • Implement server-side parameter stripping

-Implement proven strategies to handle URL parameters effectively while maintaining search engine visibility.
+Implement proven strategies to handle URL parameters effectively while maintaining search engine visibility and controlling how every crawler bot interacts with your site.

 Robots.txt Configuration

-Block problematic parameters at the crawl level to prevent search engines from wasting resources on low-value pages.
+Block problematic params at the crawl level to prevent search engines and AI crawlers from wasting resources on low-value parameter URLs.

 Disallow: /*?sessionid=